Penal Code 469 is the California statute that makes it a crime for a person to duplicate a key to a state building without authorization.

 - A janitor at Fresno City Hall gets duplicate keys made to several of the building's doors after the building owner told him not to do so.

-Luckily, there are several legal defenses that a person can raise if accused of a crime under Penal Code 469.
+Luckily, there are several legal defenses that a person can raise if accused of this crime.
 These include showing that an accused party:

 - did not know he was duplicating a key;